Dhemaji district: Etymology

-The district's name Dhemaji is derived from the Deori-Chutia word Dema-ji which means great water indicating it to be a flood-prone region.
+The district's name Dhemaji is derived from the Deori-Chutia word Dema-ji which means great water.
+The name is a reference to the region being prone to flooding.

 History

-The areas of the present district was part of the greater Chutia kingdom along with Lakhimpur, Tinsukia, Jorhat, Dibrugarh and Sonitpur district from the 12th century to the 16th century until the Ahom-Chutia conflict during the early period of the 16th century.
+The areas of the present district were part of the greater Chutia kingdom along with the Lakhimpur, Tinsukia, Jorhat, Dibrugarh and Sonitpur districts from the 12th century to the 16th century until the Ahom-Chutia conflict during the early period of the 16th century.
 The Ahoms created a new position Banlungia Gohain to control the area.
-Monuments built during the Chutia rule include Malinithan, Garakhia Than, Bordoloni Than and Basudev temple.
-A number of monuments Ghuguha Dol, Ma Manipuri Than, Padumani Than built by the Ahom kings are worth visiting.
+Monuments built during the Chutia rule include the Malinithan, Garakhia Than, Bordoloni Than and Basudev temples.

 Dhemaji became a fully-fledged district on 14 October 1989 when it was split from Lakhimpur district.